-Be the Ethernet switch fabric your participants expect and need, and nothing more.
+- 1. Be the Ethernet switch fabric your participants expect and need, and nothing more.
 ISPs operate Layer 3 networks, which run on top of a Layer 2 substrate, in this case your Internet exchange.
-Maintaining a clear boundary separation and division of responsibilities allows everyone to do the job that they expect to do, minimizes costs, and preempts unpleasant surprises.

-Don't charge usage based fees on exchange traffic, and try not to charge more for faster ports.
-Don't penalize the thing you want more of, and you want traffic to grow!
-More traffic is more profit for everybody!
+Maintaining a clear boundary separation and division of responsibilities allows everyone to do the job that they expect to do, minimizes costs, and preempts unpleasant surprises. - 2.
+Don't charge usage-based fees on exchange traffic.
+Don't penalize the thing you want more of, and you want traffic to grow.
+More traffic is more profit for everybody. - 3.
 Don't try to force every participant to peer with every other participant.
 This will scare larger networks away, and hinder growth.